drdeford/malapportionment_shared/README.md

-# malapportionment_shared
+# Malapportionment Data

-Data and GerryChain code for malapportionment analysis
+## Data and GerryChain code for malapportionment analysis

 Currently this just has some sample outputs of short ReCom chains run on Washington with 2010 and 2015-2019 average ACS population data.
 The WA_Enacted_ReCom_Test folder has 10k steps from a run starting at the enacted Congressional plan, balanced on the 2010 population, while the other two contain short runs attempting to optimize for both population columns.
 The output files are: